Soul Syndicate: Reunion

 In 2015, the band reunited and performed at Huntington Beach, California.
 The line-up for the performance included George "Fully" Fullwood, Tony Chin, Earl "Chinna" Smith, Carlton "Santa" Davis, Soul Syndicate's original vocalist Donovan Carless and Keith Sterling.

 In Summer 2016, Soul Syndicate re-united once again to perform at Reggae on the River in Northern California.
 There, they backed six artists including Big Youth, U-Roy, Earl Zero, Marty Dread, Nature and Randy Valentine.
 The band featured George "Fully" Fullwood on bass, Tony "Valentine" Chin on rhythm guitar, Keith Sterling on keys, Karl Wright on drums, Vince Black on lead guitar, Glenn Holdaway on trumpet, Warren Huang on saxophone and Mad Professor controlling the mix.

+In mid 2024, they also re-united again to perform at Rototom Reggae Sunsplash in Benicàssim, Spain.
+They were backing Andrew, the son of Peter Tosh.
+The band featured Fullwood on bass, Chin on rhythm guitar, Sterling on keys, Smith on lead and Carlton "Santa" Davis on drums.